Skip to content

 Most English verbs undergo some change in form to show tense, and other information like count, subject, and so on.
 A verb’s tense is the point in time at which the action or event occurs.
 We can think of verb tenses as slices of time, and the three main tenses are past, present, and future.

-My brother saw a movie yesterday. (past)
+Past My brother saw a movie yesterday.

-I play football every weekend. (present)
+Present I play football every weekend.

-I will write that email tomorrow. (future)
+Future I will write that email tomorrow.

 Likewise, to be has various verb conjugations based on the number of subjects and the tense: